-Failure to Recertify
+Failure to Renew

-Credentialed interpreters who do not comply with the recertification requirements before the established deadline every fifth year will lose their credential(s) and will be removed from the registry of CMIs.
-To regain certification, lapsed individuals must re-apply for certification, meet the prerequisite requirements in effect at the time, and pass the examination requirements.
+Credentialed interpreters who do not comply with the renewal requirements before the established deadline every fourth year (Hub-CMI) or fifth year (CMI) will lose their credential(s) and will be removed from the registry of Hub-CMIs/CMIs.
+To regain their credentials, lapsed individuals must re-apply for the credential, meet the prerequisite requirements in effect at the time, and pass the examination requirements.